 Urinary Tract Fistulas

-Urinary tract fistulas are formed within the urinary tract organ connecting the tract with another organ.
+Urinary tract fistulas are formed within the urinary tract organ connecting the track with another organ.
 There are mainly three types of urinary tract fistula.
 They are:

 Anal fistulas are formed between the surface of the anal canal and the skin.
 Anal fistulas are categorized depending on the link formed in specific regions.
 They are categorized as: